Seeing the Goal, Missing the Truth: Human Accountability for AI Bias: Experimental Design and Data

 With the forecast accuracy measure at the firm-period level, we are able to assess their performance in relation to goal-awareness and interacted with the LLM knowledge cutoff date.
 More specifically, we estimate the following panel regression:

-where $Goal\text{-}Aware_{i,T}$ is an indicator equal to one (zero) if $R^{2}_{OOS, i, T}$ results from the goal-aware (goal-blind) regime. $\mu_{i}$ and $\nu_{T}$ denote firm and time fixed effects, respectively.
-Both coefficients, $\theta_1$ and $\theta_2$, are of central interest, as they capture the incremental forecasting performance of goal-aware relative to goal-blind scores before and after the model’s knowledge cutoff date.
-A positive $\theta_2$ indicates improved performance attributable to goal awareness, whereas such an effect should be absent after the knowledge cutoff, implying $\theta_1 = 0$.
+where \textit{Goal-Aware}$_{i,T}$ is an indicator equal to one (zero) if $R^{2}_{OOS, i, T}$ results from the goal-aware (goal-blind) regime. $\mu_{i}$ and $\nu_{T}$ denote firm and time fixed effects, respectively.
+The coefficient $\theta_1$ is of central interest, as it captures the change in incremental forecasting performance of goal-aware relative to goal-blind scores before and after the model’s knowledge cutoff date.
+A negative $\theta_1$ indicates that the incremental forecasting performance of goal-aware prompt weakens after the knowledge cutoff.